April 16, 2012

 The path to becoming a physician is, to say the least, quite long.
 Four years of medical school is followed immediately by a minimum of three years of residency – only once that’s completed can you start practice as an attending physician.
 It’s important, therefore, to know as much as possible about residency rules and regulations ahead of time so you don’t end up surprised by what’s awaiting you after medical school.

 In 2003, the Accreditation Council for Graduate Medical Education (ACGME) made substantial changes to medical resident work hour regulations.
-For the first …Read more
+For the first time ever, a limit …...read more

 Modern technology has changed the way that we live our lives; you can now order almost anything you want online, pay your bills and invest money easily without visiting the bank, and essentially live your life without ever having to leave your home.
-These changes have spread to the healthcare industry as well, and medical students are now starting to see the benefits of some of those changes firsthand. iPads, online materials, and lectures that resemble game-shows are only a few of the changes that make medical school much different today than it was when your …Read more
+These changes have spread to the healthcare industry as well, and medical students are now starting to see the benefits of some of those changes firsthand. iPads, online materials, and lectures that resemble game-shows are only a few of the changes that make medical school much different today than it was when your parents and grandparents were …...read more

 When it comes to the medical school selection process, schools sometimes receive as many as 100 applications for every spot that is available.
 The majority of applications are extremely similar: high GPAs, top MCAT scores, and ample community service and clinical involvement.
 The difference between an accepted applicant and one that is not can be quite thin.
 In times like these, schools deeply appreciate knowing more about applicants than just the details found in their med school application.
 That means being more than just a name with some numbers attached to it.
-To achieve this, …Read more
+To achieve this, you need to harness …...read more

 A commonly discussed topic on the wards during the third and fourth years of medical school is the health care system.
 Since the legislation passing health care reform in 2009, physicians are constantly talking about the possible changes, and students who have a thoughtful, informed opinion usually wind up standing out as a result of these discussions.
 The fact that it has also become a common topic during admissions interviews adds to the importance of understanding the health care system as a whole well before you actually find yourself immersed in it.